 Many new advertising products incorporating a wide range of advertising methods have emerged in the Internet advertising market.
 The Group develops and sells a variety of advertising products suited to the specific needs of each advertiser, including products with guaranteed exposure periods and page views.
-The Group also offers Sponsor Site services (paid search advertising) and an affiliate ad program, operated in cooperation with ValueCommerce Co., Ltd.;
+The Group also offers Sponsor Site services (paid search advertising); an affiliate ad program, operated in cooperation with ValueCommerce Co., Ltd.; and content-linked advertising, which analyzes Web page content and then distributes advertising suited to that content.

-In addition, the Group has developed and launched various advertising products incorporating innovative advertising distribution methods, including targeting advertising, which distributes advertising based on users' Internet usage histories, keyword search histories, demographic factors, and physical location; Interest Match®, which distributes text advertising based on users' Internet usage histories and the content of Web pages viewed at the time of ad distribution; and AD Network, which distributes advertising over a network of partner sites and thus achieves greater reach than single-site-distribution products.
+In addition, the Group has developed and launched various advertising products incorporating innovative advertising distribution methods, including targeting advertising, which distributes advertising based on users' Internet usage histories, keyword search histories, demographic factors, and physical location; Interest Match[®], which distributes text advertising based on users' Internet usage histories and the content of Web pages viewed at the time of ad distribution; and AD Network, which distributes advertising over a network of partner sites and thus achieves greater reach than single-site-distribution products.
 If the Group fails to properly incorporate innovative advertising methods, its advertising revenue could decrease even as the cost of developing new products and forming new partnerships with companies possessing expertise in innovative advertising methods grows.
-As a result, the Group's performance could be negatively affected.
+As a result, Group performance could be negatively affected.